harmony-one/h/progress/rikako-hatoya.md

 ---

-2025-12-21 Sun:
+2025-12-21 Sun (1.0h): Continue testing with hyperliquid with real money.

-2025-12-20 Sat: Testing of our bot live.
+2025-12-20 Sat (1.0h): Testing of our bot live.
 Re-checking our new hedge-manager branch code.

 2025-12-19 Fri: Debugging some configuration issues and testing on Hyperliquid.